formatjs/formatjs/docs/Testing-with-React-Intl.md

 #### Jest mock

-Following mock is simplified version of injectIntl, formatMessage just places defaultMessage.
+Following mock is simplified version of withIntl, formatMessage just places defaultMessage.
 Should be placed in the root of your project (where node_modules reside) under **mocks** subfolder:

 ```js
 // ./__mocks__/react-intl.js